- Written by Dr.Mehmet Demircioglu

 If someone sneezes, grabs the scalp, wipes the forehead roughly, or presses tissue against the transplanted hairline, that becomes a handling issue.
 If someone coughs hard and then bends forward, rubs the grafts with a towel, or sleeps face down out of exhaustion, the risk comes from contact, pressure, and friction.

-For graft-loss worries, I look for a more concrete sign.
-Fresh bleeding, an open spot, a tissue like piece from the recipient area, increasing pain, or a clear wound matters more than a hair shaft caught in a scab.
-This is the same distinction I use when patients worry about lost grafts when scabs come off.
+For graft loss worries, I look for a more concrete sign.
+Fresh bleeding, an open spot, a piece of tissue from the recipient area, increasing pain, or a clear wound matters more than a hair shaft caught in a scab.
+This is the same distinction I use when people worry about lost grafts when scabs come off.

 First, keep your hands away from the recipient area.
 Let the sneeze or cough pass without pressing the scalp.
 If you feel a sneeze coming, keep your mouth slightly open and keep the tissue below the nose rather than across the hairline or grafted area.

-Second, check once in good light.
-You are looking for fresh bleeding, an open spot, unusual wetness, or clear trauma.
-You are not trying to test whether each graft is fixed.
+Check once in good light.
+Do not test whether each graft is fixed.
+Look for fresh bleeding, an open spot, unusual wetness, or clear trauma.
 Testing the grafts creates more risk than the sneeze itself.

-Third, return to the normal aftercare routine.
+Then return to the normal aftercare routine.
 If nothing changed visually and there is no bleeding, do not start extra washing, alcohol wiping, ointment, strong shower pressure, or scratching.
-Follow your clinic’s plan for hair transplant aftercare rather than inventing a new routine because you felt frightened for a few seconds.
+Follow your clinic’s plan for hair transplant aftercare rather than inventing a new routine because a reflex made you anxious for a few seconds.

-Contact the clinic if coughing comes with fever, shortness of breath, chest infection symptoms, worsening general illness, active scalp bleeding, spreading hot redness, pus, increasing pain, or swelling that behaves unusually.
+Get clinic review if coughing comes with fever, shortness of breath after recent COVID, chest infection symptoms, worsening general illness, active scalp bleeding, spreading warmth or redness, pus, increasing pain, or swelling that behaves unusually.
 Those signs overlap with the warning pattern I discuss in infection after a hair transplant, and they are reasons to be medically reviewed rather than watched silently.

 If the cough began before the operation, tell the surgical team before surgery day.
 A mild throat irritation is not the same as fever, strong chest symptoms, or a contagious illness.
-The decision should be medical, not based on flight tickets, hotel pressure, or the fear of losing a deposit.
+The decision should be medical, not based on flight tickets, hotel pressure, or anxiety about losing a deposit.

 Gentle nose blowing is usually less important than how you handle the scalp while doing it.
 Keep the tissue away from the grafts, avoid bending the head down sharply, and do not wipe the forehead or transplanted hairline.
 If your nose is blocked, blow gently rather than forcefully.